Gyms in New Zealand

 Gyms in New Zealand are generally of the same high standard you can expect from any Western country.
 Prices vary from $5 to $25 a visit, with some gyms being considerably more backpacker friendly than others, and some refusing casual visits altogether.
 Occasionally hostels will have deals with local gyms offering a special rate, although this was not as common as I’d like!

 Currency approximation: US$1 = NZ$1.38, €1 = NZ$1.70, £1 = NZ$1.93, AU$1 = NZ$1.06

 at the time of writing.

-The main chains I have come across are Jetts Fitness, Snap Fitness, Anytime Fitness and City Fitness – see general comments below, or simply select an area from the list:
+The main chains of gyms in New Zealand I have come across are Jetts Fitness, Snap Fitness, Anytime Fitness and City Fitness – see general comments below, or simply select an area from the list: